-As part of The American Recovery and Reinvestment Act passed in 2009, healthcare organizations across the country must begin using electronic health records by 2015.
-Holy Spirit Health System found itself facing increased pressure to recruit and retain the key IT staff needed in their Applications and Technical Services departments to bring them into compliance with the upcoming federal mandates.
+As part of The American Recovery and Reinvestment Act passed in 2009, healthcare organizations across the country began using electronic health records by 2015.
+Holy Spirit Health System found itself facing increased pressure to recruit and retain the key healthcare IT staff needed in their Applications and Technical Services departments to bring them into compliance with the federal mandates.
 They realized the need to offer a competitive compensation plan, as well as provide employees with opportunities for advancement.
-As a result, they turned to Compdata Consulting to evaluate the department’s compensation structure and current administrative practices.
+As a result, they turned to Compdata Consulting to evaluate the department’s healthcare IT compensation structure and current administrative practices.

 As a result of the analysis conducted, Compdata Consulting recommended career ladder adjustments, the addition of job titles to bridge the gap between certifications and skill levels required for advancement into higher paying jobs, and an alternative pay structure for the IT department.

-The analysis and recommendations provided by Compdata Consulting not only helped Holy Spirit Health System create a more competitive compensation structure for their IT department, but it also helped broaden communication between the HR and IT staff.
+The analysis and recommendations provided by Compdata Consulting not only helped Holy Spirit Health System create a more competitive compensation structure for their healthcare IT jobs, but it also helped broaden communication between the HR and IT staff.

 “Working with the consultants at Compdata Consulting has allowed our HR and IT departments to develop a new appreciation for the challenges we each face on compensation and staffing issues,” said Bill Shartle, Vice President of Human Resources for Holy Spirit Health System.
 “The cohesiveness between our departments will only help to strengthen our position in recruiting the most talented and skilled IT professionals in the area.”